Table of Contents

 You might also bring some props to make your wedding announcement or as ‘thank yous’ to send out after the wedding.

 My own style tends to veer away from anything too cutesy. (“She stole my heart… so I stole his last name!”)
 Ugh, please, no!

 An important detail for many couples is their engagement ring.

 Some people opt to get their engagement ring professionally cleaned prior to the shoot, which is definitely a good idea!

 Now is a great time to capture your engagement ring while it is still shiny, and the metal doesn’t have any dings or micro-abrasions.

 If you’d like to get special close-up photos of your engagement ring using a macro lens, please email me prior to the shoot.
 The lens is very heavy so I don’t bring it out to engagement sessions unless specifically requested in advance.
 Close-up photos of the ring is not available with associate photographers.
 Thank you for understanding.

 Relax and have fun

 - Be on time for the shoot.
-Unfortunately if you’re late, we may run out of light due to the way the timing has been arranged to end right at sunset.
-You won’t get the full 2-hour experience that you’ve paid for and deserve!
+If you’re late, we may run out of light due to the shoot being arranged to end right at sunset.
+You won’t get the full 90-minute experience you have paid for.